How to Start a Sandblasting Business

 Step 10: Hire Employees

 You may need employees to help you run your sandblasting business.
 Make sure that you select people with appropriate experience and training.

 In addition to salary costs, your budget will also need to include other employee-related expenses.
 Workman’s comp insurance, unemployment insurance, and paid time off are common expenses that a business will need to cover when hiring staff.

 Step 11: Set up an Accounting System

-Setting up an accounting system for your sandblasting business is critical to the long-term success of your business.
+Setting up an accounting system for your sandblasting business is critical to the long-term success of the business.

 Staying on top of taxes not only keeps the business out of trouble with the government but the numbers can be used to track and monitor trends and cash flow in the business and maximize profits.